Hotmoka/hotmoka/tutorial/Takamaka.md

 such resolved method is not found (for instance, if we tried to call `tostring` instead of `toString`), then `addInstanceMethodCallTransaction()` would end up in a failed transaction.
 Moreover, the usual resolution mechanism of Java methods applies.
-If, for instance, we called
+If, for instance, we invoked
 `new NonVoidMethodSignature(ClassType.OBJECT, "toString", ClassType.STRING)`
 instead of
 `new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING)`,